PacificBiosciences/FALCON/README.md

 Falcon
 ===========

-Falcon: a set of tools for fast aligning long read for consensus and assembly
+Falcon: a set of tools for fast aligning long reads for consensus and assembly

-The Falcon tool kit is a set of simple code collection which I use for studying efficient assembly algorithm for haploid and diploid genome.
+The Falcon tool kit is a set of simple code collection which I use for studying efficient assembly algorithm for haploid and diploid genomes.
 It has some back-end code implemented in C for speed and some simple front-end written in Python for convenience.